neil314159/portfolio-project-3/README.md

 * [PEP8](http://pep8online.com/)
     * Python code validation service.

+## Validation Tsting
+* Python: All code was tested using the [PEP8 Validator](http://pep8online.com/).
+The code shows no errors and no warnings.
+Most of the inital warnings that required fixing were about keepinng all code within the 80 character limit.

 ## Deployment

 ### Project Set-up
 The Code Institute Python template found [here](https://github.com/Code-Institute-Org/python-essentials-template) was used for this project.
 This template was pre-configured with useful extensions and allowed me to get the project up and running quickly.
 I selected a repository name and used Gitpod to start editing my project files.